stifskere/translatable/GOVERNANCE.md

-# Governance and Moderation
+## Governance

-This project is mainly maintained by the authors
+This project is now maintained by one person, if you want to help maintain this project feel free to contact any of the existing maintainers.

+### Current Maintainers
-- Esteve Autet `esteve.autet@flaky.es`
+- Esteve Autet <oss@memw.es>
-- Chiko `luis.degnan@flaky.es`

-There is no hierarchy established (yet) but this might be subject to change soon.
-For any inquiries you can contact any of the emails listed above.
+### Maintainer History
+- (2/2025 to 5/2025) Luis Degnan <luis.degnan@flaky.es>